EnergySage/pytest-quarantine/CONTRIBUTING.md

     These checks are also run on every commit via [pre-commit hooks](./.pre-commit-config.yaml).
 Please fix any failures before committing.

-- Run the tests in all supported Python versions, generate a coverage report, and run the checks:
+- Run the tests in all supported Python versions, generate a coverage report, and run the checks

     ```
     $ tox